 Wandering along the streets of China's ever expanding cities, along the vast construction sites, the dirty sweatshops, the shopping malls, the markets and the provisional dwellings of migrants in the cellars of enormous apartment blocks, Aram Tanis focuses on aspects of daily urban life that often escape the eye.
 The range of subjects include a dying pot plant, a discarded stained mattress and a gas tank.
 China as mapped by Aram Tanis stands in strong opposition to the image of China advocated by commercial advertising.
 If the enormous billboards speak of happy shiny family life, these photographs are about solitude, misery and loss.
-Tanis pictures do not reflect the glamour of success that came along with the 2008 Olympics, but the greyish light of the dirty skies over a harsh metropolis.
+Tanis pictures do not reflect the glamour of success that came along with the Olympic Gamess, but the greyish light of the dirty skies over a harsh metropolis.

 The seahorse mentioned in the title is a figure that may symbolize the spirit of this remarkable collection of photos.
 The seahorse has little enemies, as its bony body is hard to digest.
 Yet, along the coasts of China, the animal is under severe threat of extinction, as in traditional medicines the dried seahorse is believed to be a strong stimulant for the libido.
 As many as twenty million seahorses may be caught and sold for this purpose every year.
 The capacity of this little fish to adapt to the colours of its surroundings seems to be of little protection.
 It is a known symbol of grace and faith (the seahorse is a monogamous animal) and due to the nature of its own virtues endures as a perilous species.
 This makes it a perfect metaphor for this series by Aram Tanis, an artist known for his sixth sense for the wry side of life.